raku-community-modules/Toaster/README.md

 To toast the ecosystem, run the `bin/toaster-perl6` command, giving it as positionals args the tags, branches or commits (basically anything `git checkout` will accept).
+The toaster will build rakudos for the requested commits so ensure you've got space for that + anything the modules need, for each of the commits you're toasting.

-Note: toasting takes ages (~50 minutes on a 24-core box), so don't go wild with toasting all the commits, if you're not prepared to wait for it.
+**Note:** toasting takes ages (~50 minutes on a 24-core box), so don't go wild with toasting all the commits, if you're not prepared to wait for it.

 The toaster will create an SQLite database in `toast.sqlite.db` file, with toasting results for each of the toasted module, and each of the given commits.